ibanezgomez/FISBlocks/Readme.md

 ![Texto alternativo](media/pcbFISBlocksUnits.PNG "FIS-Blocks").

 * Shipping costs not included, shipments are made to the whole world.
+Payment will be made by PayPal.
-* Includes the source code with the most current version of the code and a custom logo.
+* Includes the PCB tested with all the components soldered, the source code with the most current version of the code and a custom logo.

 ![Texto alternativo](media/pcbFISBlocksSocial.png "FIS-Blocks").